The Arcane Archer Fighter

 My Thoughts on the Arcane Archer

 As a whole I found the arcane archer to be a pretty fun archetype.
 However, it did have some issues with scaling since you only get a max of 4d6 damage with your shots at level 18 and only 2d6 prior to that.
-I also felt that only having two uses of Arcane Shot per short rest was not enough for me to really feel like an spell-weaving archer.
+I also felt that only having two uses of Arcane Shot per short rest was not enough for me to really feel like a spell-weaving archer.

 It had some great flavor through the Arcane Archer Lore and Magic Arrow features.
 Curving Shot is also a very cool mechanic, but that was about where I felt I got the most out of the archetype.
-I found more value in multiclassing into rogue than I did if I’d opted to continue to learn more Arcane Shots and get the Every-Ready Shot feature.
+I found more value in multiclassing into rogue than I did if I’d opted to continue to learn more Arcane Shots and getting the Every-Ready Shot feature.